I tested plenty of travel cameras and found the Sony a7 III to be the best camera for travel blogging.

 The A7C is the smallest full-frame camera I have shot with.
 The model feels great in your hands and is easy to transport.
 You won’t have trouble finding room in your pack for this camera.
 It is fairly lightweight and weighs around a pound.

 The photo quality is nearly identical to the a7 II at 24.2 megapixels.
 The high resolution gives you detailed photographs with ease.
-You should consider investing in a high-powered camera to impress your blog’s visitors.
+You should consider investing in a high-powered camera as well as a premium lens to impress your blog’s visitors.
 This camera is excellent at capturing the details of vacationing in the northeast and taking photos of the fall foliage.

 You will like this camera if you often take shots with auto-focus.
 The AI rapidly focuses the picture and gets excellent focus each time.
 I typically use manual focus, but I was happy with how well the auto-focus pictures turned out.